jayleesc11/2022_Fall_NTUEE_Computer_Programming_Final_Project/README.md

 Players assume control of the Student side, taking defense against the NTU side which is controlled automatically by the program.

 ## For users:
-### Window Size:
+#### Window Size:
 This game opens up a window of size 1100*960 pixels.
 Please modify your display settings to accommodate the window before you run the game.

-### Starting Interface:
+#### Starting Interface:
-Open "Final_Project.exe".<br>
+Open "Student vs NTU.exe".<br>
-The starting interface pops up once the game is started.
+The starting interface pops up once the game is started.<br>
 There are three blocks on the interface.<br>
-* "New Game": start playing.
+* "New Game": start playing
 * "Info on student side (player controlled)": information on the characters you control
 * "Info on NTU side (CPU controlled)": information on the characters you will be taking defense against

 ### Properties of characters:
-*Cost: The resources (coffee) needed to construct a character on the map.
+* Cost: The resources (coffee) needed to construct a character on the map.
 The cups of coffee you possess are displayed at the left edge of the card bar.
-Cooldown time: The minimum interval between constructing a character and selecting it the next time.
-The cooldown time remaining for each character is displayed over their position on the card bar in seconds.
-Please note that cooldown time doesn't start counting until the character has been constructed on the map.
+* Cooldown time: The minimum interval between constructing a character and selecting it the next time.
+The cooldown time remaining for each character is displayed over their position on the card bar in seconds.<br>Please note that cooldown time doesn't start counting until the character has been constructed on the map.
-HP: The amount of damage a character can bear before it gets demolished.
+* HP: The amount of damage a character can bear before it gets demolished.

 Control:
 Click on the character cards in the card bar located at the top left of the screen to select a character.